rachaita20/SQL-Query-Collection/README.md

 - NOT NULL: Ensures a column cannot have a NULL value.
 - CHECK: Ensures all values in a column satisfy a specific condition.

+# DML (Data Manipulation Language)
+DML (Data Manipulation Language) is a subset of SQL (Structured Query Language) used to manage and manipulate data within database objects like tables.
+DML statements are essential for performing operations such as inserting, updating, deleting, and retrieving data.

+#### Common DML Statements
+- INSERT: Adds new records to a table.
+- UPDATE: Modifies existing records in a table.
+- DELETE: Removes existing records from a table.
+- SELECT: Retrieves data from one or more tables.

+#### Additional DML Concepts
+Transactions: DML operations can be grouped into transactions to ensure data integrity and consistency.
+A transaction is a sequence of one or more SQL statements that are executed as a single unit.

+##### Transaction Control Statements:

+- BEGIN TRANSACTION or START TRANSACTION: Begins a new transaction.
+- COMMIT: Saves the changes made by the transaction.
+- ROLLBACK: Reverts the changes made by the transaction.

+# Data Control Language (DCL)
+Data Control Language (DCL) is used to control access to data in the database.
+The two main DCL statements are:

+- GRANT: Gives a user permission to perform certain actions on database objects.
+- REVOKE: Removes a user’s permission to perform certain actions on database objects.

+# Transaction Control Language (TCL)
+Transaction Control Language (TCL) manages the changes made by DML statements and allows you to group DML statements into transactions.

+- COMMIT: Saves all the transactions to the database.
+- ROLLBACK: Undoes the transactions that have not been saved to the database.
+- SAVEPOINT: Sets a point within a transaction to which you can roll back later.
+- SET TRANSACTION: Sets the characteristics of the transaction.